First published August 3, 2015

-By the way, see how I finally broke into The Breakfast Club high school here!
+By the way, you can read about how I broke into The Breakfast Club high school here.

-What is right next to Maine North High School now?
+What is next to Maine North High School currently?

 I couldn’t resist.

-I mean you could recreate the fist pump scene if you wanted.
+I mean, if you wanted, you could recreate the fist pump scene.

-But then, we drove to the back of the townhouses and ……
+But then, we drove around to the back of the townhouses and ….

 ……I could almost picture it.